-50% conditioned upon the provision of certain waterfront amenities.
-See 18.06.100(A)(2)(c). the shoreline and the nearest upland street.
+STANDARD MS uw UW-H DB CS-H AS ADDITIONAL REGULATIONS MAXIMUM BUILDING COVERAGE 50% conditioned upon the provision of certain waterfront amenities.
+See 18.06.100(A)(2)(c).
+60% for properties between the shoreline and the nearest upland street.
 100% for properties not between the shoreline and the nearest upland street.
-See also Chapter 18.100 for design guidelines for pedestrian access and view 100% No requirement.
+See also Chapter 18.100 for design guidelines for pedestrian access and view corridors.
+100% No requirement.
 No requirement.
-85% 50% 100% development coverage.
-100% 100% 100% 85% See OMC 18.06.100(D). water shall be preserved to Street ends abutting the Residential uses must comply with 6' of sight- screening For properties in the vicinity of the Downtown, also see 55 Bu % ilding floors corridors.
-100% development coverage.
-Wilding floors ove 3 stories Street ends abutting the water shall be preserved to corridors.
-100% development 100% coverage.
-Street ends abutting the water shall be preserved to coverage abutting the corridors.
-100% development 100% 100% coverage.
-Street ends abutting the value abutting the water shall be preserved to abutting the abutting the abutting the water shall be preserved to abutting the corridors.
-100% development coverage.
-100% 100% 100% 100% Residential uses must comply with corridors.
-100% development coverage.
-100% 100% 100% 100% 85% Residential uses of of sight-sore water shall be preserved to abutting the water shall be preserved to abutting the must comply with screening
+85% MAXIMUM IMPERVIOUS SURFACE COVERAGE 60% 100% development coverage.
+100% 100% 100% 85% See OMC 18.06.100(D).
+MAXIMUM HARD SURFACE 65% ADDITIONAL DISTRICT- WIDE Building floors above 3 stories which abut a Street ends abutting the water shall be preserved to provide views of and public Street ends abutting the water shall be Residential uses must comply with High Rise Multi- 6' of sight- screening buffer shall be For properties in the vicinity of the Downtown, also see

-STANDARD MS UW UW-H DB CS-H AS ADDITIONAL REGULATIONS DEVELOPMENT street or access to the water, preserved to family (RM-H) provided along Pedestrian Streets STANDARDS residential district pursuant to Section provide views of development north, east, Overlay District, must be stepped 12.16.050(D) OMC. and public standards. and west Chapter 18.16 . back a minimum of See also Chapter 18.100 for access to the district For retail uses over 8 feet (see Downtown design water, pursuant boundaries.
+STANDARD MS υw UW-H DB CS-H AS ADDITIONAL REGULATIONS DEVELOPMENT street or access to the water, preserved to family (RM-H) provided along Pedestrian Streets STANDARDS residential district pursuant to Section provide views of development north, east, Overlay District, must be stepped 12.16.050(D) OMC. and public standards. and west Chapter 18.16 . back a minimum of See also Chapter 18.100 for access to the district For retail uses over 8 feet (see Downtown design water, pursuant boundaries.
 25,000 square feet 18.06.100(F)). guidelines for Pedestrian to OMC Section See Olympia in gross floor area, Residential uses Access and View Corridors 12.16.050(D).
 Park Replat see Section (Section 5 of Table and Waterfront Public covenants for 18.06.100 (G) Large 6.01) may not be Access; Chapter 18.100 for access, and Scale Retail Uses. constructed within Port Peninsula design other standards EXCEPTION: Section 600 feet of Lilly guidelines for Pedestrian applicable to 18.06.100 (G) shall Road except in Connections and View replat lots. not apply to motor upper stories of Corridors; Section vehicle sales. mixed use 18.06.100(A)(2)(c) for West building; all other Bay Drive building height development and view blockage limits; standards are the and Chapter 18.100 for same as for West Bay Drive view commercial uses. corridors.
 See also Chapter 18.100 for Downtown design guidelines for Pedestrian Access and View Corridors and Waterfront Public Access; Chapter

-STANDARD MS UW UW-H DB CS-H AS ADDITIONAL REGULATIONS
+STANDARD MS uw UW-H DB CS-H AS ADDITIONAL REGULATIONS

 18.100 for Port Peninsula

 design guidelines for

 Pedestrian Connections and

 View Corridors; Section

 18.06.100(A)(2)(c) for West

 Bay Drive building height

 and view blockage limits;

 and Chapter 18.100 for

 West Bay Drive view

 corridors.